jmstipanowich/AmazonDeforestation/README.md

 ![Deforestation.img](Images/Amazondeforestationtotals.png)

-The year 2004 had the most deforestation out of the years between 2004 and 2019 and the year 2012 had the least deforestation out of the years between 2004 and 2019.
 Deforestation generally decreased from 2004-2012, but then increased in more current time of 2012-2019.

 I desired to identify how Amazon deforestation totals associate with each Brazilian state, weather phenomena, forest fires, population, and GDP(US dollars).
 I constructed a variety of plots and graphs to look at each of the mentioned features in relation to Amazon deforestation totals between 1999-2019.